 Email is a business-critical service for the vast majority of organisations.

-Despite years of claims that it will be replaced by other tools, it doesn’t appear to be going anywhere fast.
+Despite years of claims that it will be replaced by other tools, email doesn’t appear to be going anywhere fast.
 In fact, it’s estimated that, by 2020, the number of email users in the U.S will reach 250 million.
-What is changing is how we facilitate email.
+What is changing is how we facilitate it.

 As with many other business services, it’s increasingly moving to the cloud and Microsoft Office 365 has swiftly become the de facto provider for an increasing number of organisations.
-In fact, Office 365 commercial monthly active users reached 120 million in October 2017.
+In fact, O365 commercial monthly active users reached 120 million in October 2017.